MarkBuffalo/zoombo/README.md

 # Disclaimer

 Not responsible for misuse.
+Please don't be an asshole.

 # What is Zoombo?
 It's a Zoom meeting cloud-share brute force cracker and automatic video file downloader.

-## What are some use-cases for Zoombo?
+### What are some use-cases for Zoombo?

-- When acquiring Slack tokens in Red Team engagements, or gaining access to a user's slack instance.
-You can then search for `zoom.us/rec/share` or `zoom.us/rec/play` links and then, if they're password-protected, brute-force access.
+- When acquiring Slack tokens in Red Team engagements, or gaining access to a user's slack instance, you can then search for `zoom.us/rec/share` or `zoom.us/rec/play` links and then, if they're password-protected, brute-force access.
 - When finding a password-protected Zoom share during pentests, you'll want to be able to brute force the share.